Information Hub simplifies the management, execution, and distribution of information

 • Realtime Systems - MQTT (including SparkplugB)

-"Flow is your bridge from OT data systems to enterprise applications."
+"Information Hub is your bridge from OT data systems to enterprise applications."

 SEE A DEMO